mattermost/docs/doc/gitlab/omnibus/README.md

 - `port` contains the port on the `host` to connect to.
 Default: `5432`
 - `database` contains the database name GitLab will use.
 Default: `gitlabhq_production`
 - `username` contains the username for authentication to the server.
 Default: `gitlab`
 - `password` contains the password for authentication to the server.
-Default: `nil`.
+Default: `nil`
+- `sql_user_password` contains the encoded password for MD5 authentication to the psql server.
+Default: `nil`
+  - This should only be supplied when using the **internal** PostgreSQL.
+  - The value of this should be `echo -n "${password}gitlab" | md5sum - | cut -d ' ' -f 1`

 When using an external PostgreSQL, you will need to provide all of the above.